rcorty/Constitution_of_the_United_States_of_America/Constitution_of_the_United_States_of_America.md

 The House of Representatives shall choose their Speaker and other officers; and shall have the sole power of impeachment.
 No person shall be a Representative in Congress, who, having previously taken an oath, as a member of Congress, or as an officer of the United States, or as a member of any State legislature, or as an executive or judicial officer of any State, to support the Constitution of the United States, shall have engaged in insurrection or rebellion against the same, or given aid or comfort to the enemies thereof.
 But Congress may, by a vote of two-thirds of each House, remove such disability.
+The terms of the Representatives shall end at noon on the 3rd day of January, of the years in which such terms would have ended if this article had not been ratified; and the terms of their successors shall then begin.

 ### Section 3